nsweeting/versioning/README.md

 ```

 As you can see, our change module accepts the versioning, removes the new `:status` value, translates the status to our `:active` requirements, and updates the versioning data - returning a modified versioning.

+We can also use the `@desc` module attribute to attach a description of the change.
+This will be used when generating
+a changelog.

 ### Versioning Schema